Here are the most common questions we’ve been asked

 We offer a competitive benefit system, including a competitive pension, tax-free benefits, family friendly and flexible working, generous annual leave, career development, health and wellbeing assistance, lifestyle and social benefits.

-As a trainee you will receive a basic annual salary of £22,908.
-This will increase once you meet the development stage and again when you have become a competent wholetime firefighter.
+As a trainee you will receive a basic annual salary of £23,366.
+This will increase once you meet the development stage (around four months later) and again when you have become a competent wholetime firefighter (around 18 – 24 months).

 |Basic hourly rate